chris0x44/rimpl/README.md

 ## Trade-offs
 Similar to the _pimpl idiom_ this approach comes with a collection of trade-offs.
-Check to see if this fits your problem or another approach may be more helpful.
+Check to see if they your problem or another approach may be more helpful.

-### Manual maintenance of the underlying buffer size.
+### Manual setting of buffer-size.
-Since the compiler has no way to determine the required size in the class declaration, we have to provide a fitting size manually.
+Since the compiler has no way to determine the required size in the class declaration, we have to manually provide a fitting size.

+As mentioned above, the error-case of not enough memory is caught at compile-time, so we don't count it as trade-off.
-This adds a slightly higher maintenace effort and a very tiny chance of an excessive buffer size being supplied.
+But nevertheless we have a slightly higher maintenace effort and a rather tiny chance of someone setting an excessive buffer-size.

-### Slightly larger memory footprint due to alignment requirements
+### Slightly larger memory footprint
 The internal buffer may require a bit more memory than the redacted object itself.
-Reason is that the buffer is always aligned to match maximum alignment requirements.
+Reason is that the buffer is always aligned to match maximum alignment requirements, which may add a small overhead to the overall object size.

 Usually this should not be that much since the redacted type often has higher alignment needs and arrays of `rimpl`-ed objects are rare.

 ### Limited ABI stability
-While the real _pimpl idiom_ provides full ABI-stability when changing the hidden type, a rimpled member is only ABI-stable as long as its size does not exceed the buffer size.
+While the real _pimpl idiom_ provides full ABI-stability when changing the hidden type, a rimpled member is only ABI-stable as long as its size does not exceed the buffer-size.

-Providing a larger size initially to allow for extension, may reduce this limitation somewhat.
+Providing a larger buffer-size initially to allow for extension, may reduce this limitation somewhat.

 ## Advantages